Lean Muscle Now: How to Build Muscle Mass

 Increasing your protein intake is an essential step in the muscle building process.
 If you talk to any bodybuilder they’ll tell you that they eat for their muscles – meaning they’re consuming more protein and calories overall in order to see real results.

 Protein contains the building blocks needed for new muscle tissue (amino acids), while an increased caloric intake is required to support the energy needed for lifting weights and building new muscle.

 You can increase dietary protein in a number of ways.
-Lean meats and animal byproducts contain the greatest variety of amino acids, which means better overall support.
-Eggs, dairy products, chicken, fish, and lean beef or pork are all great options.
+Lean meats like chicken, fish, and turkey contain the greatest variety of amino acids, which means better overall support.
+Eggs, dairy products, and beans are also great options.

 Your next step is increasing your amino acid support.
-These supplements are relatively inexpensive but very effective.
+These supplements are relatively inexpensive but very effective in helping with recovery.
 Optimum BCAA 1000 Caps and Optimum Glutamine are your best options to start with, and you’ll notice significant improvements to your muscle recovery within a few weeks.

 Whatever you do to build muscle mass, make sure you consider these supplemental options.
 They can have a huge impact on your results!

 Have any questions or feedback about How to Build Muscle Mass?
 Please leave a comment below…